I spent way too many years in the rat race waking up early to a noisy alarm clock and checking my phone first thing for morning emails and text.

 Some of the most productive people on the planet use this method to record potential good ideas so that they can implement them later.

-Think of stepping out of a hot shower (where many good ideas are generated due to the warm water on your skull and brain).
+Think of stepping out of a hot shower (where many good ideas are generated due to the warm water washing across your head and brain.

 If you are able to write those ideas down immediately they will be fresh in your mind and you will be able to write with clarity.

-Not sure how to start one?
+Not sure how to start a training log?
 Check out this article with tips about how to keep a training log and apply them to your daily/monthly goals.

 TIP #5: MEDITATE